Do you want to enable customer tracking in WooCommerce?

 WordPress will now open the user profile for you.

-If you look in your browser’s address bar you will ‘user_id’ parameter in the URL.
+If you look in your browser’s address bar, you will see the ‘user_id’ parameter in the URL.

 WordPress will now load the user profile associated with that particular User ID.
 You now have the customer’s name, username, email address, and social media information.
 You can also track their orders, product views, cart activity, and more.

 We hope this article helped you learn how to enable customer tracking in WooCommerce with Google Analytics.
-You may also want to see our expert pick of the best free WooCommerce plugins for your online store and how to get a free email domain.
+You may also want to see our expert pick of the best free WooCommerce plugins for your online store and the ultimate guide to Google Analytics 4.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.